vbrgit/nma-research-group/content/authors/Moron/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Former Members

 ---

-Jorge Morón-Vidal got his Bachelor of Science in Physics in 2018 from the University of Zaragoza.
-In 2019, he completed a Master's in General Physics from the University of Zaragoza and Cergy Paris University.
-Since 2019, he has been a mathematical engineering PhD candidate at UC3M, supervised by Dr Francisco Bernal.
-It is expected that he will defend his PhD in early 2024.
-His research interests include probabilistic domain decomposition algorithms, numerical methods for PDE solving and high parallel computing.
+ Jorge Morón-Vidal holds a PhD in Mathematical Engineering.
+As a researcher, he is interested in parallel algorithms going from the mathematical foundations of their formulation to their implementation in HPC facilities.
+Before his PhD, he got a BSc in Physics and a double-diploma master's in Theoretical Physics and Physics and Physical Technologies from the University of Zaragoza and CY Cergy Paris University.
+Currently, he is a Quant Developer working at BBVA.